The Ultimate Road Trip in Gerês: Porto to Peneda-Gerês (Waterfalls, Hikes, & Travel Tips)

 Car Rental at Porto Airport (OPO)

-If you are flying into Portugal, picking up a vehicle right after landing at Francisco Sá Carneiro Airport (OPO) is the most convenient option.
-All major international and local car rental companies operate near the airport, offering competitive rates for a weekend trip.
+If you are flying into Portugal, it is best to pick up a vehicle right after landing at Francisco Sá Carneiro Airport (OPO).
+This is the most convenient option.
+In fact, it allows you to start your journey without delays.

 Top 3 Must-See Gerês Waterfalls & Hiking Trails